larytet/dockerfile-generator/README.md

 * Support macros
 * Switch to a different OS/OS release/different version of a package is trivial thanks to macros
 * Generate help, usage tips automatically
 * Convenient support for generation of shell scripts, README files
+* Generate multiple dockerfiles from a single YAML configuration file

 The script shows tips on how to build and run the container